Saturday, December 20, 2014

 “I know.”

-“So, why did you really do it?”
+“So, what made you do it?”

 “Your people are known for grieving the loss of a loved one very deeply.
 I didn’t want his death to make you and Bartholomew lose focus.
 I don’t know what Bartholomew is going through at the moment, but you and I would consider ourselves blessed if we both make it out of here alive.
 We would even be lucky if either one of us survives this siege.
 Mon Frère, we are about to see the real hell on earth.”